 Maybe it’s time to give bae a little nudge on how he can help create a bun in the oven.
-Luckily, there are several ways to increase fertility in men.
-Check out these 4 simple things he can do to improve his fertile health:
+We first recommend checking his sperm health with an At-Home Sperm Test Kit.
+After that, there are (luckily) several ways to increase fertility in men.

 ExerciseThere’s nothing like a good sweat sesh to improve male fertility.
 Regular exercise promotes healthy body weight and relieves stress.
 A study done in 2013 found men who exercise regularly have higher sperm counts than those who exercise less frequently.
 If he needs a boost, make it fun and workout together!
 Partner workouts are all the rage these days and will encourage you and your partner to put in that extra effort to a healthier, more fertile you!